 Chloe is a very thoughtful person who passed on advice about malaria that is different to what I received in the UK but invaluable because of the local knowledge and experience.
 She very kindly gifted some spare general medicines useful for travel.

 Saying goodbye was tough as they had been so kind and hospitable to me during my stay.
+Lots of fond memories!
 I wish everyone at CREER all the very best for the future!